smXplorer/AlliGator/docs/source/alligator-settings-window.rst

       in every other gate being loaded.
     * *# Gates*: number of gates in the dataset (or number of gates to bin the data into in the case of a time-tagged dataset such as *.ptu* files).
-For fual-gate datasets, this corresponds to the number of channel pairs.
+For dual-gate datasets, this corresponds to the number of channel pairs.
     * *Gate Image Exposure*: time during which the detector is actually capable of detecting photons (= *n x W*, where *n* is the number of laser periods and *W* the gate width).